Turkish court approves new indictment against philanthropist Kavala- media | Law-Order

 A court ordered Kavala's release in February, but the same day a new detention warrant was issued for him related to the failed coup.
 State-run Anadolu news agency said an Istanbul court had accepted the indictment on Thursday, paving the way for a trial.

+The indictment says Kavala and Barkey spoke twice by phone on Oct.
+8, 2016, nearly three months after the failed July 15 coup.
+It says that many times between 2013 and 2016, signals on Barkey and Kavala's phones came from the same area and that they met at an Istanbul restaurant on July 18, 2016.
+Barkey said the two had run into each other at the restaurant and chatted briefly.
+"On the basis of a chance encounter, officials concocted this absurd story," he said, adding that their phones could easily have been in the same district of a crowded city at other times without them meeting.

-It also says Barkey left a bell featuring a map of Pennsylvania, where Gulen lives, at the reception of a hotel in Turkey where he organised a meeting at the time of the coup attempt.
+The indictment also says Barkey left a bell featuring a map of the U.S. state of Pennsylvania, where Gulen lives, at the reception of an Istanbul hotel where he organised a meeting at the time of the coup attempt.
+Barkey said he arranged the meeting to save on travel costs for the attendees, most of whom he said came from Turkey and the Middle East.
+He said he did not leave any bell behind.

+"You cannot defend yourself against such concoctions," he said of the assertions in the indictment.

 - READ MORE ON: